rockthejvm/rockthejvm.github.io/_drafts/2024-07-25-testing-raise.md

 }
 ```

-We left out only the case in which we want to mock a function that raises an error.
+We left out only the case in which we want to mock the function raising an error.
 As you can imagine, it's close to what we've just done.
 The main difference is that we cannot use the `returns` function on the MockK scope.
 We don't want to throw an exception.
 So, the `throws` function is not suitable too.
-We need to use the `answers` generic function indeed.
+We need to use the more generic `answers` function indeed.

 First, we need to add a new error to our errors hierarchy: